nick-telfer/flopbuster-ntelfer/README.md

 First clone the repo `git clone git@github.com:nick-telfer/flopbuster-ntelfer.git`

-Go to the new folder `cd flopbuster-ntelfer`
+Go to the new folder `cd flopbuster-ntelfer/`

 Install the dependencies `npm install`

 Start the dev server `npm start`

-navigate to `http://localhost:4200/` in your browser
+Navigate to `http://localhost:4200/` in your browser